meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![The PCB’s drilling and curving patterns](_figures/pcb-adac_NC.png)

 The top non conductive cover of the PCB is enriched with a diagram printed in photographic paper, glued and punctured using a needle.
-The related PDF containing more than one diagram to cover, eight pcbs, is stored in the following folder:
+The related PDF containing more than one diagram to cover, eight PCBs, is stored in the following folder:

 - [PCB.PRINT.Stickers/motors_hub_driver-sticker-pcb-adac.pdf](https://github.com/meltoner/agrofelis/blob/main/components/mobility/motors_hub_driver/pcb/PCB.PRINT.Stickers/motors_hub_driver-sticker-pcb-adac.pdf)